longturn/freeciv21/docs/Coding/ai.rst

 Ferry System
 ============

-The ferry (i.e. boats transporting land Units) system of Freeciv21 is probably better described by statistical mechanics than by logic.
+The ferry (i.e. boats transporting land units) system of Freeciv21 is probably better described by statistical mechanics than by logic.
 Both ferries and prospective passengers move around in what looks like a random fashion, trying to get closer to each other.
 On average, they succeed.
 This behavior has good reasons behind it.
 It is hell to debug, but means that small bugs do not affect the overall picture visibly.

 Each turn both boats and prospective passengers forget all about prior arrangements (unless the passenger is actually *in* the boat).
 Then each will look for the closest partner, exchange cards, and head towards it.
-This is done in a loop which goes through all Units in random order.
+This is done in a loop which goes through all units in random order.

-Because most Units recalculate their destination every turn, ignoring prior arrangements is the only good strategy.
+Because most units recalculate their destination every turn, ignoring prior arrangements is the only good strategy.
 It means that a boat will not rely on the prospective passenger to notify it when it is not needed anymore.
 This is not very effective, but can only be changed when the prospective passengers behave more responsibly.
 See the Diplomat code for more responsible behavior.
 They try to check if the old target is still